hgkald/advent-of-code/2023/README.md

 ## [Day 5](https://adventofcode.com/2023/day/5) :star:

 This one started out quite fun, actually, but I haven't found the time to properly look at part 2.
 Part 1 went off smoothly with the help of a few hashmaps, but part 2 can't be solved the same way in any reasonable amount of time.
 I left the process running for an hour while I was cramming for exams, but no dice.
-Need to find a cleverer way to go about it, clearly.

 ## [Day 4](https://adventofcode.com/2023/day/4) :star: